 4. Can Satiety Be predicted?

-Sure it’s that popular hormone we call “Ghrelin” that many of us dislike.
-All kidding aside, if there was a way of predicting satiety, we would be able to select foods that satisfied our hunger, but contained fewer calories.
-These foods would greatly improve our ability to create meals that were effective for weight loss.
-Some research studies have mentioned to consume foods with low caloric densities (foods that have the lowest total calories per gram).
+Sure it’s that popular hormone we call Ghrelin that many of us dislike.
+Ghrelin is known as the “hunger hormone” because it stimulates appetite, increases food intake and promotes fat storage.
+If we could predict satiety, we’d select foods that satisfy our hunger and contain fewer calories.
+These foods would greatly improve our ability to create meals that are effective for weight loss.
+Some research studies have recommended consuming foods with low caloric densities (foods that have the lowest total calories per gram).
 (4)

-We feel caloric density alone is not a reliable predictor of satiety, and it overlooks many enjoyable foods that would make awesome additions to your diet.
-The last thing we would ever suggest is to cut out certain food groups or foods that people enjoy.
-This is a recipe for disaster, possible binge eating occurrences, eating disorders, and more.
+We feel caloric density alone is not a reliable predictor of satiety, and it overlooks many enjoyable foods that would make great additions to your diet.
+We don’t suggest cutting out certain food groups or foods that you enjoy.
+This is a recipe for disaster including possible binge eating occurrences, eating disorders and more.

-The best way to predict satiety is to have foods that contain large amounts of water, dietary fiber, and are high and rich in protein.
-Whole foods such as complex carbs, veggies, fruits, quality fat sources, and lean meats do a better job of satisfying your hunger, especially while in a caloric deficit trying to get lean and ripped.
+The best way to predict satiety is to have foods that contain large amounts of water, dietary fiber, and are high in protein.
+Whole foods such as complex carbs, veggies, fruits, quality fat sources and lean meats do a better job of satisfying hunger, especially while in a caloric deficit trying to get lean and ripped.

 This list of foods was adapted from Holt et al. (5)